SHogenboom/IAT-stimuli-validation/README.md

 # How to Use

 1. To re-create the full report render `main.Rmd`
-1. To run the analyses on your own dataset see `TEMPLATE_analyses.R`
+1. To run the analyses on your own data see `vignettes/workflow-data`

+See also the accompanying project on the [Open Science Framework](https://osf.io/dw23y/)